Last Updated on April 3, 2023 by Matt

 Those are mostly the bigger issues.
 It should be mentioned that all of these issues are quite rare.
 There is at least a 90% chance you will love your purchase, and if something goes wrong you will get a chance to return it or get a new one.
 Also, many of the issues were reported a year or more ago, and likely concern the first generation of Ninebot Max, which you will not find in stores anymore.

 So, in summary, the Ninebot Max is not without issues, but that’s true of literally every scooter, and the number and seriousness of the issues is much lower than for most other models.

 Reviews and user satisfaction

-With almost 2000 reviews on Amazon, 80% of which are 5-star reviews, and an impossible average of 4.5 stars, this is the most loved electric scooter ever!
+With thousands of reviews on Amazon, tons of 5-star reviews, praise, glory, and sagas and verses and stories about its greatness, this is the most loved electric scooter ever!

 Since the top speed of the Ninebot Max is within the speed limits for scooters of most countries worldwide, or very slightly above it, the scooter will be road legal.
 In countries where the speed limit is less than its top speed, like some European countries with a 25 kmh limit, the scooter will likely arrive prepared for those roads and laws.

 Ninebot Max Specifications